• Home

 Check current prices on hotels in Bavaria here.

-On our trip, we saw Lebkuchen hanging in Christmas market stalls mostly in Germany but also in Austria.
+We saw Lebkuchen hanging in Christmas market stalls mostly in Germany but also in Austria.
 It’s such a wonderful experience to wander through the rows of decorated brown huts tasting savory sausages and sipping Glühwein. (hot mulled wine)

 Have you traveled to Europe during the holidays?
 Please leave a comment below.